-Schools will compete once (1) per season / term at their event which is held at QUT Esports Arena.
+Schools will compete TWICE (2) per season / term at their event.

 Schools in remote locations may organise for contenders to assemble at a facility on their School grounds and link into the completion servers coordinated by QUT Esports.